Unfading Treasures of the Vatican

 Sistine Chapel

-The Sistine Chapel is certainly one of the most famous unfading treasures of the Vatican.
+The Sistine Chapel is one of the most famous cultural treasures of the Vatican.
 A section of the Apostolic Palace, the Chapel gained its popularity thanks to Michelangelo’s 16th century painted ceiling.
 Other gems include wall paintings by leading painters of the late 15th century, Raphael’s tapestries, and The Last Judgment by Michelangelo.

 The Last Judgment